MetaMask/metamask-docs/docs/guide/rpc-api.md

 MetaMask stringently validates the parameters for this method, and will reject the request if any parameter is incorrectly formatted.
-In addition, MetaMask will reject the request under the following circumstances:
+In addition, MetaMask will automatically reject the request under the following circumstances:

 - If the RPC endpoint doesn't respond to RPC calls.
 - If the RPC endpoint returns a different chain ID when `eth_chainId` is called.